Even The Odds In Your Fight For Employee Rights

 Along with protections for reporting wrongdoing as a whistleblower against fraudulent company activities, under the False Claims Act employees can also lawfully report wrongdoing against companies that specifically submit fraudulent bills to the U.S. government.

 Employees can file a lawsuit on behalf of the federal government (known as a qui tam lawsuit) and if successful, can recover a percentage of the judgment.
+Don’t face this complex issue alone.
+Reach out to our law firm for a free consultation by calling 561-560-5597 or sending an email.

 Types Of Fraudulent Bills